 is very advantageous.
 Usually, a subsidiary must pay all the taxes and VAT like a regular company, but due to the many treaties signed by France, many exemptions are granted.

-In case the company is located outside the EU, the withholding tax on dividends is 25%
+In case the company is located outside the EU, the withholding tax on dividends used to be set up at a rate of 25%

 , but exemptions or lower taxes

 may be granted due to the vast network of double tax treaties signed by France all over the years.
 Currently, in 2021, the withholding tax on dividends is charged at a rate of 12.8% in the case in which the recipient is a non-resident individual, and a rate of 28% was charged in the case of non-resident companies up until the end of 2020.
 Starting with 1st of January 2021, the latter tax was reduced to 26.5%.

 There are two forms of business that a subsidiary may take: private limited liability company or joint stock company.